 Buying Your First Home in Wilmington, NC?
 Here's What You Need To Know!

 Buying your first home can seem stressful or overwhelming.
-Having an experienced, caring Realtor to assist you can make a big difference!
+Having an experienced, caring Real Estate Agent to assist you can make a big difference!
 They can help you with where to start, what the steps are, and make the process of buying a home smoother.

 Start with reading reviews on Google and Facebook.
 The advantage of reading reviews on Facebook is that you are able to see the person who wrote the review by clicking on their profile to verify credibility.

-Next, call the Realtor or send a message.
+Next, call a Real Estate Agent or send a message.
 Do they respond back quickly?
 Do they ask questions about what's important for you to buy your 1st home?
 Once you've chosen your agent you'll move on to the next important step.

 Get Pre-Approved Before Looking At Houses!

-Your Realtor should be very helpful with recommending lenders that best fits your loan needs.
+Your Real Estate Agent should be very helpful with recommending lenders that best fits your loan needs.
 Not all lenders have the same loan programs so it is important to look, and decide what is best for you.

 We have a great article about 100% Loan Options that you may find very interesting; many first time home buyers purchase their 1st home with 100% financing.
 There's also a great link on our website where you can find houses that might qualify for the 100% Loan in Wilmington, 100% Loan in Leland, 100% Loan in Hampstead, and other areas.